How Long Does Sex Should Last – Normal Intercourse Duration

 • Depression symptoms

-All these can either extend or shorten how long normal intercourse lasts, affecting both arousal and ability to reach orgasm.
+All these can either extend or shorten how long regular intercourse lasts, affecting both arousal and the ability to reach orgasm.

-While variations in sexual duration are normal, certain patterns may indicate underlying conditions that deserve medical attention.
+While variations in sexual duration are normal, specific patterns may indicate underlying conditions that deserve medical attention.

 Premature Ejaculation